Skip to content

 OpenMed itself runs locally.
 The TUI, session files, plans, cards, workflow artifacts, and local file operations all happen on your machine.

 That does not mean every clinical capability is fully offline.
-Many medical functions depend on configured remote services:
+Many medical functions depend on remote service boundaries:

 • The model provider (openmed login / OPENAI_API_KEY)